open-telemetry/semantic-conventions/docs/general/events.md

 ## General event attributes

-Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attributes `event.domain` and `event.name` (and possibly other LogRecord attributes).
+Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attribute `event.name` consisting of a `namespace` and `name` that uniquely identifies the event (and possibly other LogRecord attributes).

-The `event.domain` attribute is used to logically separate events from different systems.
-For example, to record Events from browser apps, mobile apps and Kubernetes, we could use `browser`, `device` and `k8s` as the domain for their Events.
+The `namespace` portion is used to logically separate events from different systems.
+For example, to record Events from browser apps, mobile apps and Kubernetes, we could use `browser`, `device` and `k8s` as the `namespace` for their Events.
 This provides a clean separation of semantics for events in each of the domains.

-Within a particular domain, the `event.name` attribute identifies the event.
+Within a particular `namespace`, the `name` portion identifies the event.
-Events with same domain and name are structurally similar to one another.
-For example, some domains could have well-defined schema for their events based on event names.
+Events with same `namespace` and `name` are structurally similar to one another.
+For example, some namespaces could have well-defined schema for their events based on event names.

 When recording events from an existing system as OpenTelemetry Events, it is